 - Chemical Hygiene Audit Program

-Administered by the EH&S department, this program focuses on research laboratories that use hazardous materials (including biohazardous materials).
-Audits are conducted every two years.
+Chemical hygiene program is administered by the EH&S department, this program focuses on research laboratories that use hazardous materials (including biohazardous materials).

 - Department Safety Inspection Program